Volunteer Income Tax Assistance - NRA VITA

 Volunteers need not have previous experience with tax return preparation, and will not be expected to do line-by-line tax return preparation as a result of going through this training.
 International students and researchers will complete their own returns using the computer software provided.
 Volunteers will be expected to answer software-related and some basic tax return-related questions.
 Volunteers will not be expected to staff the VITA site alone — there will be a minimum of two volunteers scheduled at all times.

 Volunteers are expected to serve in minimum two-hour blocks during any or all of the three weeks of the NRA VITA site that they are available, but no minimum number of total hours is required.
 The larger the number of volunteers, the better service we can provide, so it is our hope that volunteers will commit to as much time as their schedules permit.

 Training on NRA tax issues is now available online.
-Volunteers must pass the NRA VITA IRS on-line course and print their test score information and provide those results to Judy Todd, NRA VITA Site Coordinator, at 1095 Virginia Ave., before they can be scheduled at the NRA VITA site.
+Volunteers must pass the NRA VITA IRS on-line course and print their test score information and provide those results to Sharon Morris, NRA VITA Volunteer Coordinator, at 1095 Virginia Ave., before they can be scheduled at the NRA VITA site.